Title IV Compliance Requirements

 The University of Kentucky now has a process in place for instructors to confirm one time if a student has attended, participated or engaged at the beginning of the semester in each class for which the student is enrolled.
 This process will ensure that after the start of classes, Federal Student Aid funds are not disbursed without the University confirming that recipients have begun attendance.

-Attendance, participation and engagement in each class will be confirmed by the instructor during the second week of the fall semester and reported during the third week of the semester.
-If a student fails to begin attending/participating/engaging in any registered class or classes, the student will be dropped with an “N” grade and Canvas will be updated to reflect the drop.
+Attendance, participation and engagement in each class will be confirmed by the instructor after the last day to add for any class offered Summer 2020.
+The faculty/instructor will have 4 calendar days, after the last day to add to complete the verification process.
+If a student fails to begin attending/participating/engaging in any registered class or classes, the student will be dropped and Canvas will be updated to reflect the drop.
 Once a student is dropped, an email notification will be sent to the student, faculty/instructor, academic advisor and financial aid counselor.

 The drop will result in a 50% refund to the student and courses dropped for non-attendance/non-participation/non-engagement will not appear on the student’s transcript.
 Students may seek relief through the tuition appeals process, if they are unfairly/adversely impacted by the new attendance/participation/engagement requirements.